-She was working as an ER nurse and I was going to school and pastoring a church.
+She was working as an ER nurse and I was going to school and had full time job.
 As concerned as we were about the surgery and the possibility of cancer, our more immediate concern was wondering when we could schedule the operation and who would take care of the kids.
 Finals week was just around the corner.

 We decided to schedule it during Christmas break, which meant she would be in the hospital over Christmas.
 In those days our Christmas celebrations were stressful.
-We all loaded into a tiny Ford Escort, along with luggage and gifts to drive up to St. Joe where we bounced back-and-forth, trying to maintain equity with our two sets of parents who were very competitive concerning the time we spent with them and their “competition.”
-With other friends and relatives to see along with church responsibilities, Christmas was exhausting!
+We all loaded into our tiny Ford Escort, along with luggage and gifts to drive up to St. Joseph.
+There we bounced back-and-forth, trying to maintain equity with our two sets of parents who were very competitive concerning the time we spent with them and their “competition.”
+With other friends and relatives to see along with job responsibilities, Christmas was exhausting!
 Usually one of the kids would get sick.

 Back to the story.
 When Patty returned to her room after surgery, she literally looked dead.
-I had that heartbreaking sense of helplessness that envelopes one when they experience the pain of one they love.
-It made such and impression on me, I still remember it thirty-one years later.
-When she came to she was in serious pain, but continued to progress as she should.
+I had that heartbreaking sense of helplessness that envelopes you when you witness the pain of the one you love, wishing you could take it away.
+It made such and impression on me, I still remember it thirty-six years later.
+When she came to she was in serious pain, but continued to recover normally.

 On Christmas Day, Patty had a lovely Christmas dinner tray.
-I had the same dinner right beside her.
+I had the same dinner sitting right beside her.
 The hospital was known as the Hilton among KC hospitals.
 We turned TV on and watched The Kennedy Center Honors.
 That year Victor Borge was among the inductees.
-Patty was recovering nicely, but it did hurt when she laughed.
-Victor Borge totally cracked us up!
-We laughed a lot as we enjoyed a strange, but beautiful Christmas in the hospital.
+Victor Borge totally cracked us up.
+While Patty was progressing well, it did hurt when she laughed, and we laughed a lot as we enjoyed a strange, but beautiful Christmas in the hospital.

 Our joy was complete with the pathology report that the cyst was benign.
 We laughed then and smile now when we reflect upon the lovely irony of that very unusual Christmas.
-Oddly, it felt more like Christmas ought to feel: simple, peaceful, relational, amidst the trauma of life and a world that seems to be off course.
+Oddly, it felt more like Christmas ought to feel: simple, peaceful, and loving, amidst the trauma of life and a world that seems to be a bit off course.

 Remembering this story has causes to think of a couple more Christmastime stories that I will share over the next couple of weeks.